Otros Ejercicios

 One night he woke from a vision of his own death

-Saddled his pony and rode her deep the West
+Saddled his pony and rode her deep into the West

-And as the snow fell he held
+And as the snow he held

-beautiful daughter to his chest
+That beautiful to his chest

 I'm Outlaw Pete!